tindyc/valentime/README.md

 It would have been great to have a site where a suitable at home date night idea could be randomly selected for you ... so we decided to make that idea a reality!

-By using the Valentime site to randomly generating a date night idea based on the category you select, you will have more time to spend on the important stuff - making memories with your loved one ❤️.
+By using the Valentime site to randomly generate a date night idea based on the category you select, you will have more time to spend on the important stuff - making memories with your loved one ❤️.

 And as love comes in all different forms, from self love, the love of a friend group to romantic love - we have created seperate sections for each of these - so leave the pain of choosing what to do in the past, and start using Valentime today!